uqbar-project/wollok-cli/README.md

 Otherwise, your build will fail.

+It then will run either all the tests files or all the programs.
+Any error prevents a succesful build to happen.

 ### Example 1: running tests in a Wollok Project

 If your Wollok project has several test files, your `.travis.yml` should look like this: